shan-emacs/emacs-packages-mirrors/gnu/modus-vivendi-theme-readme.txt

 (setq modus-vivendi-theme-scale-2 1.1)
 (setq modus-vivendi-theme-scale-3 1.15)
 (setq modus-vivendi-theme-scale-4 1.2)

+;; Make the fringes visible.
+This renders them in a different ;; background than the main buffer.
+(setq modus-operandi-theme-visible-fringes nil)

+(setq modus-vivendi-theme-visible-fringes nil)

+;; Use a distinct background for Org's source blocks and extend their ;; headings until the edge of the window (the "extend" part is for Emacs ;; versions >= 27, whereas before they would extend anyhow).
+The ;; default is to use the same background as the rest of the buffer, ;; while beginning and end lines do not extend to the end of the window ;; (again, the extend is for Emacs 27 or higher).
+(setq modus-operandi-theme-distinct-org-blocks nil)

+(setq modus-vivendi-theme-distinct-org-blocks nil)
 #+END_SRC

 *NOTE* that all customisation options must be declared /before/ loading